 The electric and hybrid vehicle market grew steadily throughout the 2010s with the introduction of models like the Toyota Prius and Chevy Bolt.
-With General Motors’ recent announcement it would in its vehicles by 2035, all eyes are now firmly glued to electric vehicles.
+With General Motors’ recent announcement it would phase out all internal combustion engines in its vehicles by 2035, all eyes are now firmly glued to electric vehicles.

 In fact, the market for electric vehicles is even more lively and diverse than you might realize.
 This also carries over to industries that are involved in the manufacturing of such vehicles, such as a NEMA 12 enclosure, for example.
 Across many different industries and markets, innovators and entrepreneurs are developing new kinds of electric vehicles preparing us to leave our gas-powered lives behind.
 From bikes to buses to, yes, e-skateboards, here are five key trends to watch in the coming blossoming of electric vehicles.